-When a new member of staff is employed London Sport, they will be given a contract, which will stipulate the appraisal system, which they will enter into, and further details will be issued in the induction process.
+When a new member of staff is employed London Sport, they will be given a introduction to the appraisal system, which they will enter into, and further details will be issued in the induction process.
 Existing members of staff will receive a briefing regarding the Safeguarding Policy, and copies will be distributed to staff whose sign up to the Policy is mandatory.
 For all funded projects, London Sport require Policies and Procedures that meet its Minimum Operating Standards.